-Properties like checksum shall also be used to uniquely identify the field loadable/ executable version of the software.
+a.
+Properties like checksum shall also be used to uniquely identify the field loadable/executable version of the software.
+SCM Plan approved by RCMA/CEMILAC.

-21.C6.1.6 CONSTITUTION OF SOFTWARE IV&V TEAM
+21.C6.1.6 CONSTITUTION OF SOFTWARE IV&V TEAM V&V/IV&V TEAM

-Main Contractor shall constitute an IV&V team for the verification and validation of the software.
+Main Contractor shall constitute V&V team for non-critical software and IV&V team for critical software for the verification and validation of the software.

 - a.
-Composition of the IV&V team shall be based on the criticality level of the software under evaluation. - b.
-IV&V team shall consist of system experts, domain experts, testing experts from relevant stake holder organisations, CEMILAC and DGAQA representatives. - c.
-IV&V team shall be independent from the software design and development team. - d.
-IV&V team shall carry out IV&V planning, carry out independent reviews, analysis verification, testing reporting activities and participate in Software review meetings, during the various phases of Software life cycle. - e.
-IV&V recommendation is a required input for CEMILAC for Software clearance. - f.
-CEMILAC has got the prerogative to create an evaluation team to augment the efforts of certification.
+Each DO shall constitute In-house V&V team for critical and non-critical software. - b.
+IV&V team shall be constituted only for safety critical and mission critical software. - c.
+IV&V team shall consist of system experts, domain experts, testing experts from relevant stake holder organisations, CEMILAC and DGAQA representatives. - d.
+The members in V&V team and IV&V team shall be independent from the software design and development team. - e.
+IV&V team shall carry out IV&V planning, carry out independent reviews, analysis verification, testing reporting activities and participate in Software review meetings, during the various phases of Software life cycle. - V&V team and IV&V team shall carry out reviews, analysis, testing, reporting activities and participate in software review meetings during the various phases of software life cycle as per IV&V plan document - f.
+Software documents shall be approved after closure of all observations received after review carried out and accepted by each member of IV&V team. - g.
+The recommendation from V&V/IV&V team Recommendation from IV&V team is a required input for RCMA/CEMILAC for Software clearance. - h.
+RCMA/CEMILAC has got the prerogative to create an evaluation team to augment the effortsof certification.

 - a.
-A software Certification plan, detailing the role of stakeholders and plan for verification and validation, shall be prepared by the Main Contractor. - b.
-Software IV&V team may be involved from planning stage of the project. - c.
-If the Main Contractor has got its own Software IV&V group, then the same may be made part of the IV&V team.
+A software certification plan, detailing the role of stakeholders and plan for verification and validation, shall be prepared by the Main Contractor. - b.
+Software V&V/IV&V team may be involved from planning stage of the project. - e.
+If the Main Contractor has already got its own software IV&V group, then the members from the same may be selected to constitute IV&V team to for new project